-This is one of those family meals, you can be sure you can please anyone with.
+Beef Stroganoff is one of those family meals, you can be sure you can please anyone with.
 Ground beef, noodles and a creamy sauce, who would say no to that?

-Origins of the beef stroganoff dish
+Origins of the dish

-The original recipe included no mushrooms, but as the recipe developed and got famous outside of Russia as well, mushrooms started to be added to the dish and the beef stroganoff recipe became that what we know and love today.
+The original recipe included no mushrooms, but as the recipe developed and got famous outside of Russia as well, mushrooms started to be added to the dish and the recipe became that what we know and love today.

 Later on, at the beginning of the 20th century, onions and tomato paste were added, making the dish more similar to what we know today.

 After the fall of Tsarist Russia and through the Russian immigrants, beef stroganoff became popular outside of Russia as well.
 Apparently, it first became popular in China before World War II and was brought to America by Chinese and Russian immigrants after the war.

 The current classic version of the dish is made with strips of beef in a sauce containing onions, mushrooms, and sour cream.
 Traditionally, in Russia, it would be served with crisp, fried potato straws, but otherwise it is most commonly served with noodles or rice.

 I personally prefer to serve it with mashed potatoes, especially when cooking the dish with ground beef, but my kids prefer noodles in this case, so I stick to noodles most of the times.

 Mushrooms: definitely fresh mushrooms, either cremini or white mushrooms.
 If you use button mushrooms, you can leave them whole or only halve them, they will look very pretty in the dish.